wttsolutions/eslint-config/README.md

 }
 ```

-Write to `package.json`
+Modify the `package.json`:

 ```
 ...
 "scripts": {
   ...
   "lint": "eslint src",
   "lint:fix": "eslint --fix src"
 }
+...
+"eslintConfig": {
+  "extends": [
+    "./.eslintrc"
+  ]
+}
 ```

-where `src` is the directory wit a project sources
+NOTE: `src` is the project sources directory

-Run run `yarn lint` to see a project errors.
+Run run `yarn lint` to check a project errors are displayed in console.

-Configure your code editor to use `.eslintrc` rules
+Configure your code editor to use `.eslintrc` rules.

 ## Internal: modify & publish this repository